DESCRIPTION

 |

 Non-cardiogenic pulmonary edema may manifest with desaturation and pulmonary rales.
 On occasion frothy, pink sputum may be apparent.
-Monitoring for this condition should include: Chest auscultation Oxygen saturations Arterial blood gases Chest X-ray |
+Investigations for this condition should include: Chest auscultation Oxygen saturations Blood gas analysis Chest X-ray |

 Pancreatitis occurs rarely following acetaminophen (paracetamol) overdose, and appears related to prior alcohol intake or hemorrhage rather than direct acetaminophen (paracetamol) toxicity.
 Patients should be monitored for pancreatitis if dehydration is suspected, or their presentation is late.